COST Action CA18125

-- a) STSM applicants must be engaged in an official research programme as a PhD Student or postdoctoral fellow or can be employed by (or affiliated to) an institution, organisation or legal entity which has within its remit a clear association with research, and belongs to an AERoGELS Action Member Country, or is an approved Near Neighbour Country (NNC) Institution or an approved European RTD Organisation;
+- STSM applicants must be engaged in an official research programme as a PhD Student, be a postdoctoral fellow or employed by (or affiliated to) an institution, organisation or legal entity which has within its remit a clear association with research, and propose a mission scenario according to the terms in (b);

-- b) The possible STSM Host Institution must be selected according to the scenarios summarized in the following table.
+- The possible STSM Home and Host Institutions must be framed in the scenarios summarized in the following table.

-Other important eligibility criteria for the STSM mobility are:
+Other important criteria for the STSM mobility are:

-- The STSM need to be carried out in their entirety within a single Grant Period and always within the Action’s lifetime;
+- The STSM needs to be carried out in their entirety within a single Grant Period and always within the Action’s lifetime;

 - The COST Association and the Grant Holder of the Action cannot to be considered as being an STSM grantee’s employer, i.e. the STSM Grant cannot be considered as a salary;